ocornut/imgui/README.md

 This is showing framerate for the full application loop on my 2011 iMac running Windows 7, OpenGL, AMD Radeon HD 6700M with an optimized executable.
 In contrast, librairies featuring higher-quality rendering and layouting techniques may have a higher resources footprint.

-If you intend to display large lists of items (say, 1000+) it can be beneficial for your code to perform clipping manually - using helpers such as ImGuiListClipper - in order to avoid submitting them to ImGui in the first place.
+If you intend to display large lists of items (say, 1000+) it can be beneficial for your code to perform clipping manually - one way is using helpers such as ImGuiListClipper - in order to avoid submitting them to ImGui in the first place.
 Even though ImGui will discard your clipped items it still needs to calculate their size and that overhead will add up if you have thousands of items.
 If you can handle clipping and height positionning yourself then browsing a list with millions of items isn't a problem.

 <b>Can you reskin the look of ImGui?</b>